Sara Payne: Awards and honours

 On 31 December 2008, Sara Payne was made an MBE in the New Year Honours list.

 On 26 January 2009, she was appointed Victims Champion by the Justice Secretary Jack Straw.

-On 9 June 2012, Sara Payne was granted an honorary doctorate by the Open University at a graduation ceremony held at Ely Cathedral.
+In 2012, Sara Payne was granted an honorary doctorate by the Open University.

 Payne is currently a trustee of The Phoenix Trust, an organization that assisted victims of child sex abuse, and combatted such abuse.

 Health

 On 23 December 2009, Sara Payne was taken to St George's Hospital, Tooting, south London, following complications after brain surgery in the summer of 2008 to cure a ruptured aneurysm.
 On 24 December 2009, it was stated that she was critically ill.
 Later reports indicated that she had responded well to treatment and she came out of hospital several weeks later.

 News International phone hacking scandal

 On 28 July 2011, it was reported that Sara Payne's mobile phone was one of those targeted by the News of the World as part of the News International phone hacking scandal, which had led to owner Rupert Murdoch's decision to close the newspaper down soon after the allegations were publicised earlier that month.
 She was said to be "absolutely devastated and deeply disappointed" at the disclosure, while a colleague close to her said that she was "in bits" over the affair.